-With RTI Routing Service you can publish status information.
+With Routing Service you can publish status information.
 The monitoring configuration is quite flexible and allows selecting the entities that you want to monitor and how often they should publish their status.

-- 1. Start RTI Shapes Demo on domain 0 (the default domain).
-We'll call this the Publishing Demo. - 2.
-Start a second copy of RTI Shapes Demo on domain 1.
+- 1. Start Shapes Demo.
+Its Configuration dialog will pop up automatically.
+Keep the default settings as they are and click Start.
+We'll call this the Publishing Demo.
+It uses domain ID 0. - 2.
+Start a second copy of Shapes Demo.
+When its Configuration dialog pops up, change the Domain ID to 1 and click Start.
 We'll call this the Subscribing Demo. - 3.
 In the Publishing Demo (domain 0), publish two Squares, two Circles, and two Triangles. - 4.
 In the Subscribing Demo (domain 1), subscribe to Squares, Circles and Triangles. - 5.
-Start RTI Routing Service by entering the following in a command shell:
+Start Routing Service by entering the following in a command shell:

-'''

-cd <installation directory for RTI Routing Service>
+cd <installation directory for Routing Service>

-scripts/rtiroutingservice \

--cfgFile example/shapes/monitoring.xml -cfgName example \

--appName MyRoutingService

-'''
+scripts/rtiroutingservice -cfgFile example/shapes/monitoring.xml \ -cfgName example -appName MyRoutingService rtiddsspy -domainId 2 -printSample rtiddsspy is a utility provided with the RTI Connext Core Libraries and Utilities; it monitors publications on any Connext domain.